infinum/ios-prince-of-versions/README.md

 #### Adding-requirements

 For each requirement key listed in a configuration, there has to exist a requirement check closure.
-If you don't provide it, requirement will be considered as not met, and whole configuration will be discarded.
+If you don't provide it, the requirement will be considered as not met, and the whole configuration will be discarded.

 Here is the example of how to add requirement check closures.